isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ### Azure Workflow

-Provisioning GCP service account credentials for the Crossplane `ProviderConfig` is done as follows using GCP IAM (pre-created GCP Service Account and GCP IAM Roles for the Service Account) and a declarative **Kubernetes-Native** (non-static) fetch of the credentials into a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` and `GCP Cloud Secrets Manager`.
+Provisioning Azure Entra service account credentials for the Crossplane `ProviderConfig` is done as follows using Azure Entra (previously Azure AD) for the Service Account) and a declarative **Kubernetes-Native** (non-static) fetch of the credentials into a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` and `Azure Entra Federated Workload Identity`.

 The workflow is as follows.